mdn/content/files/en-us/web/http/index.md

 - [HTTP resources and specifications](/en-US/docs/Web/HTTP/Resources_and_specifications)
   - : This page lists relevant resources about HTTP since it was first specified in the early 1990s.

-## HTTP concepts
+## HTTP guides

 HTTP is an extensible protocol that relies on concepts like resources and Uniform Resource Identifiers (URIs), a simple message structure, and client-server communication model.
 On top of these concepts, numerous extensions have been developed over the years that add functionality and updated semantics, including additional HTTP methods and headers.

+The guides below are listed in order from general overviews to specialized, use-case-driven topics.
+Beginners are encouraged to start with the foundational guides before exploring more focused articles.

 - [Overview of HTTP](/en-US/docs/Web/HTTP/Overview)
   - : The basic features of HTTP, what it can do, its intended use in web architecture, and its position in the protocol stack.
 - [A typical HTTP session](/en-US/docs/Web/HTTP/Session)
-  - : Shows and explains the flow of a usual HTTP session, from establishing a connection, sending a request, to receiving a response.
+  - : Describes the flow of an HTTP session, from establishing a connection, sending a request, to receiving a response.
 - [HTTP messages](/en-US/docs/Web/HTTP/Messages)
   - : HTTP messages transmitted as requests and responses have a defined structure.
     This article describes this general structure, its purpose, and the different types of messages.